-HSELive cannot order coronavirus tests.
+HSELive cannot order COVID-19 tests.
 It is an information line only.

 Treat coronavirus symptoms at home

-There is no specific treatment for coronavirus.
-But many of the symptoms of coronavirus can be treated at home.
+There is no vaccine or specific treatment for COVID-19 (coronavirus).
+But many of the symptoms of COVID-19 can be treated at home.

 About 80% of people can recover at home and without needing to go to hospital.

 If you are generally fit and healthy with only mild symptoms, your GP will tell you to self-isolate.

 The most important thing you can do is to protect others from catching COVID-19.
 It is especially important to protect people at higher risk from COVID-19 .

 - drink enough water to avoid dehydration.
 Your pee should be light yellow or clear

 - eat healthily